Menu

-Stretch your legs and your mind — take an entertaining 1/2 mile guided walking tour of the stunning L&C campus in Godfrey.
+Stretch your legs and your mind — take an entertaining 1/2-mile guided walking tour of the stunning L&C campus in Godfrey.
 Free guided group tours are available by reservation from Monday - Friday, 9 a.m. to 3:30 p.m.
-Please email ebraasch@lc.edu for to request a tour.
+Please email ebraasch@lc.edu to request a tour.

 Learn about the history of Lewis and Clark and the former Monticello Women's Seminary.
 Discover how Lewis and Clark is working to preserve the beauty of the original limestone buildings and copper patina accents.
 Explore the lily pond, fountains and gardens designed to inspire students and be environmentally friendly.
 Listen to the stories behind the monumental bronze sculptures by world-renowned artist Richard Hunt in Crossroads Plaza, Ruth Duckworth's Survivor, Missouri Botanical Garden's Signature Gardens, Fountain Court, River of Colors Garden, Sacagawea by Glenna Goodacre, and many more fascinating features of the 215-acre Godfrey Campus.